-We have been consulting on different service delivery options as maintaining the current 'status-quo' for delivering water services is not an option due to new legislation and increased compliance.
-Councils preferred option is a three Council Controlled Organisation.
-However, due to the uncertainty of this approach this plan has been modelled off the establishment of an internal business unit.
+We will be consulting on different service delivery options as maintaining the current 'status-quo' for delivering water services is not an option due to new legislation and increased compliance.
+Councils preferred option is to establish an internal business unit, therefore this plan has been modelled on this approach.

 The statutory environment of Local Waters Done Well is dynamic, and the third bill is currently at the select committee.
-This means that the legislation is likely to change, and our Local Water Done Well Consultation Document includes alternative delivery options, which will be in addition to our current preferred option.
+This means that the legislation is likely to change, and our Local Water Done Well Consultation Document will include alternative delivery options, which will be in addition to our current preferred option.